All Episodes

 That's all they will joke about is anything conservative.

-You know, I mean, you would think that Joe Biden being incoherent would be a great source of material for late-night comics.
+You know, I mean, you would think that Joe Biden being incoherent would be a great source of material for late night comics.

-They never do it.
+They never do it, ever.

 That's how partisan they become.

-Seth Myers of the World.
+Seth Meyers of the World.

-Um, they're under a million viewers a night.
+They're under a million viewers a night.

 These are broadcast channels.